 Will my teeth be sensitive after whitening?

 It is possible to develop teeth sensitivity after whitening them, either with a home kit or at the dentist.
-However, some whitening kits may be specially formulated to be gentle, so you might want to start there.
-You can also start by using the product for less than the recommended time, and build it up slowly to see how it feels.
+However, some whitening kits may be specially formulated to be gentle, so start there.
+You can also start by using the product for less than the recommended time and build it up slowly to see how it feels.

 Why do I have tooth sensitivity after a filling?

-Sensitive teeth after a filling aren’t uncommon and the feeling should subside by itself after a few days.
-The most likely reason for the sensitivity is that a nerve ending in the tooth has been disturbed.
-After it has had time to heal, it should feel normal again.
-If you continue to experience sensitivity for more than two weeks after getting a filling then contact your dentist.
+You may develop sensitive teeth after a filling which is not uncommon, and the most likely reason is that a nerve ending in the tooth has been disturbed or exposed.
+The feeling should subside by itself after a few days after it has had time to heal.
+If you continue to experience sensitivity for more than two weeks after getting a filling, then contact your dentist.

-Many people experience at least fleeting sensitivity to cold at some point in their lives.
-Your teeth are most likely sensitive to cold due to worn down, or small cracks in your enamel.
-If your case is severe, your dentist will recommend the right treatment for you.
-Additionally, if your teeth are sensitive to heat, it is most likely due to the same issue.
+You may experience tooth sensitivity to cold water which may indicate that you have worn-down or cracked enamel.
+If your case is severe, your dentist will recommend the right treatment for your sensitive teeth.
+Additionally, if your tooth is sensitive to heat, it is most likely due to the same issue.

-Why is just one of my teeth sensitive to cold?
+Why is just one tooth sensitive to cold?

 Oral Health Foundation: Sensitive teeth.
 Consulted 27 August 2019.

 NCBI: The etiology and prevalence of gingival recession.
 Consulted 27 August 2019.